zhenxiner/RAT-Net/README.md

 ├── testdata
 │   ├── test img
 │   └── test label
-If it is a binary classification problem, the label data pixel value is 0 or 1.
+label format: for example, if your task is a binary classification problem, the label data pixel value is 0 or 1.

 ### Train